MicrosoftDocs/altspace-vr/altspace-vr/faqs/business-faq.md

 ### Can you provide us with specific DNS names or an IP range to allow through our firewall to use Altspace?
 The ones you provide are too generic and our security team will not open ports without a destination address or range.

-Open UDP ports 5055 and 5056, and TCP ports 80 and 443" & At the bottom: "More advanced support for network administrators or IT departments, including Azure IP Ranges and Service Tags, can be found in our <mark>download details.</mark>"
+Open UDP ports 5055 and 5056, and TCP ports 80 and 443". <mark> At the bottom: "More advanced support for network administrators or IT departments, including Azure IP Ranges and Service Tags, can be found in our download details."</mark>

 ### What will my employees see when they enter AltspaceVR?